 Circled areas are cavities.
 Picture courtesy of Dr. Scott Froum

-Ultimately, we are in a a similar situation that was seen in the 1930’s and 40’s.
-Back then, the long term effects of cigarette smoking were unclear.
+Ultimately, we are in a similar situation that was seen in the 1930s and ’40s.
+Back then, the long-term effects of cigarette smoking were unclear.
 They were even touted as being healthy by physicians.
 But eventually, the science caught up with the marketing, and we now know the truth.
-As the science begins to catch up, I believe we will see the evidence of the detrimental effects grow.
-Unfortunately, until then, I believe we will continue to see the increase of use, especially amoung younger populations, and the cases of side effects will increase as well.
-We did not even touch on the negative effects to the throat and lungs…
+As science begins to catch up, I believe we will see the evidence of the detrimental effects grow.
+Unfortunately, until then, I believe we will continue to see the increase of use, especially among younger populations, and the cases of side effects will increase as well.
+We did not even touch on the negative effects on the throat and lungs…

 Yours in better dental health,